-Recall that a traffic X is formed by a set of transfers.
-Any mutually non-congesting combination of transfers is a simultaneity.
-A full simultaneity is a combination of non-congesting transfers taken from X, such that X doesn't contain any other non-congesting transfer with that simultaneity.
+Recall that in a traffic X, any mutually non-congesting combination of transfers is a simultaneity.
+A full simultaneity is a combination of non-congesting transfers taken from X, such that its complement in X contains only transfers congesting with that simultaneity.

-Let us categorize full simultaneities according to the presence or absence of a given transfer x.
+We can categorize full simultaneities according to the presence or absence of a given transfer x.
 A full simultaneity is x-positive if it contains transfer x.
 If it does not contain transfer x, it is x-negative.
-This allows us to partition the set of full simultaneities $\Re(X)$ into two subsets: an x-positive and x-negative subset of $\Re(X)$ .
+Thus the set of full simultaneities $\Re(X)$ is partitioned into two non-overlaping subsets: an x-positive and x-negative subset of $\Re(X)$ .
+For example, if y is another transfer, the set of x-positive full simultaneities may be further partitioned into y-positive and y-negative subsets.
+Repetition of this concept allows us to design a recursive technique traversing whole set of all full simultaneities $\Re(X)$ one by one without repetitions.